Productivity2023-01-30

 As teams become more complex, and distributed, sync meetings shouldn’t have to stay as the go-to place for collaboration, rather it's time for managers to build a data-driven culture that fosters bonding and ease of work equally.

 With over 130+ engineering metrics, Hatica is an engineering management platform that equips engineering managers with visibility into their team’s workload, contributions, and processes to help them manage work effectively without burnout.
-Request a demo and explore Hatica further, and last but not the least, don't forget to drive your decisions with data, a pinch of compassion, and team satisfaction.
+Request a demo and explore Hatica further, and last but not least, don't forget to drive your decisions with data, a pinch of compassion, and team satisfaction.

 Share this article: